Table of Contents

 Many feel that Bruce Taylor was New Zealand’s first great all rounder.
 He made two test hundreds in his career but was most effective with ball in hand.
 In his 30 tests, Taylor took 111 wickets at a respectable average of 26.60.

-He made his mark on debut against India in Kolkata with figures of 5/86 and a hundred.
-He couldn’t always find that consistency, but Taylor did surpass those figures, taking 7/74 against the West Indies in 1971/72.
+He made his mark on debut against India in Kolkata with figures of 5/86 along with a hundred with the bat.
+He couldn’t always find that consistency, but Taylor did later surpass those figures, taking 7/74 against the West Indies in 1971/72.

 With decent pace and the ability to move the ball both ways, Bruce Taylor was a fine asset and a bowler who could be effective in any conditions.